flightaware/firestarter/README.md

 <optional folder name><Kafka topic>_<Topic partition>_<start PITR>_<end PITR>.json<.bz2 if compressed>
 ```

+Each line in the file contains a single JSON object, which follows the [JSON lines format](https://jsonlines.org/).

 The s3-exporter is an asyncio script that several co-routines for each partition in the
 Kafka topic being read from with co-routines communicating using [async queues](https://docs.python.org/3/library/asyncio-queue.html):